kunzels/8thLightReadingList/readme.md

 1. Navigate to 8thLightStevenKunzel in the terminal.
 2. Ensure ruby version 2.4.0 or higher is installed.
 2. Run bundle install in the console to install relevant gems.
-3. Navigate to the .env file and place your api key after the = for booksApiKey
+3. Open to the .env file and place your google books api key after the = for booksApiKey
 4. Run ruby readingList.rb in the console.

 <h1> Approach </h1>